 - Accepting applications from incoming freshman and rising sophomores

 - Must be admitted into Notre Dame

-- Must be a resident student that demonstrates financial need
+- Must be a student who will use campus housing

 How to Apply